kean/articles/2021-01-31-introducing-pulse.markdown

 Pulse is not an app.
 It's a framework with programmatic interfaces for everything.
 It consists of the following parts:

 - [**Pulse**](https://github.com/kean/Pulse), a logging system with structured persistent storage that implements [SwiftLog](https://github.com/apple/swift-log) protocol
 - [**PulseUI**](https://github.com/kean/PulseUI), a SwiftUI-based framework with components that you can embed directly into your app, e.g. `ConsoleView`.
-This framework is private and is available for [**GitHub sponsors**](https://github.com/sponsors/kean).
-It will be open sourced when there are enough sponsors behind it.
+This framework is open source.
 - A macOS app based on **PulseUI**.

 Integrating **PulseUI** is easy.
 You add a package to your app and configure it to record the events and metrics provided by `URLSession`.
 There are no certificates or VPN tunnels involved and it only sees your app's `URLSession` traffic.
 You can show a `PulseUI.ConsoleView` to see the requests and other logs in real-time.